VIS172/BASIC-AI-PROJECTS/Recommendation_System/README.md

 - *Content-based Filtering*: Uses book metadata to find similar items.
 - *Hybrid Model*: Combines collaborative and content-based approaches for better performance.

-Details of the models and their implementations can be found in the models/ directory.